Year

 Reform Initiated

-Section 6(3) of the Anti-Corruption Commission Act, 2004 has been amended through the Anti-Corruption Commission (Amendment) Ordinance, 2025, replacing the five-year tenure with a four-year tenure for Commissioners.
+Section 6(3) of the Anti-Corruption Commission Act, 2004, had been amended through the Anti-Corruption Commission (Amendment) Ordinance, 2025, reducing the tenure of Commissioners from five years to four years.

 Observation